laserkelvin/qtftm_docker/README.md

 The `-t` flag will name the image `qtftm`, and the `tee` call will just send all of the building output to file if anything should go wrong.

+You should then be able to run the program by executing the `start_qtftm.sh` script.

 ### The meaty steps

 Now we have to incorporate machine/spectrometer settings.